top of page

 Keynotes

-• State of the climate system : insights on global, EU, and Belgian climate trends on warming, extremes, and impacts
+• Prof. Dr. Samantha Burgess: State of the climate system: insights on European and global climate trends on warming, extremes, and impacts

 Scientific sessions